View any updates made to the page, with the most recent listed first.

 25 June 2020: first published.

 This guidance is part of a series of resources produced by the Fundraising Regulator and Chartered Institute of Fundraising that aims to support charities and other fundraising organisations to be able to return to fundraising activities in a responsible way.
 By responsible fundraising, we mean that fundraising is carried out in a sensitive and safe way, in-line with the Code of Fundraising Practice (the code) and current UK Government advice on Coronavirus.
-Requirements may also differ across the UK.
-So, depending where your charity carries out fundraising, you should always check the relevant guidance and apply it to your fundraising activity.
-For further advice, see guidance from the devolved nations of Scotland, Wales and Northern Ireland.
+See guidance from England, Scotland, Wales and Northern Ireland.

 Before reading this guidance on public fundraising, read our over-arching COVID-19 guidance which includes what you should consider when adapting the way your organisation fundraises as lockdown measures are eased, in particular: